Agri-environmental indicator - mineral fertiliser consumption

 There is a broad recognition that above-optimal applications of fertiliser nutrients such as N and P lead to an enhanced risk of pollution to watercourses, and associated problems with water quality.
 The Member States have different application rates of N and P fertiliser for different crops.
 In particular, wheat, grass, barley, grain maize, potato, sugar beet, oilseed rape, vegetables and industrial crops have high application rates of N fertiliser.
 To identify areas at risk of nutrient surplus, the actual area fertilised should be taken into account, but it is unfortunately not available to Eurostat.

 Mineral fertiliser consumption is indicated by the evolution of the consumption of the nutrients nitrogen (N) and phosphorous (P) as mineral fertilisers by agriculture over time.

 - Application rates (kg/ha) of N and P

 - Absolute volumes (tonnes) of N and P

 - Application rates of organic fertilisers (kg/ha) of N and P

 Links with other indicators

-The consumption of nitrogen and phosphorus fertilisers are linked to the following indicators:
+The consumptions of nitrogen and phosphorus fertilisers are linked to other agri-environmental indicators.